What if there was a way to save money on electricity in Singapore without switching the air conditioner off?

 So avoid being lazy and keep those vents clean.
 It just takes 15 minutes, a stepladder, and some running water to get it done.

-4. Learn to Use the Timer or Thermostat
+4. Use the timer or thermostat

-If you are going to sleep with the air conditioner on, learn to set the timer or thermostat.
+If you’re going to sleep with the air conditioner on, learn to set the timer or thermostat.
 Think about it: assuming you sleep for seven hours, that’s around 210 hours of power usage every month.
 Depending on the power consumption of your air conditioner, that could be a savings of upward of S$20 a month.

 Setting the timer or thermostat is also better for the environment, and saves money in the long run–if you make a habit of keeping your air conditioner on all night, it is likely to break down in short order.